jthmiller/gen711-811-example/README.md

 # gen711-811-example

+## Project Title

+## Authors

 ## Background

-### even smaller
+### even smaller but highlighted text
 We were interested...
 Author et al. 2019 assembled the genome of ...
 We compared.

 ## Methods